 - Streaming Platform: HBO Max

-George Taylor, an astronaut gets lost on a planet that is ruled by a community of intelligent apes who treat humans like they are nothing.
-Taylor is constantly abused by them and he now must live at the mercy of some sympathetic apes that can help him to escape from the captors.
+George Taylor, an astronaut, gets lost on a planet ruled by a community of intelligent apes who treat humans like nothing.
+They constantly abuse Taylor, and he now must live at the mercy of some sympathetic apes who can help him escape from the captors.

-This film’s makeup artist- John Chambers won an Oscar for his work.
-Those who are a fan of the first film should know that this was just the start of an action-filled franchise.
+This film’s makeup artist- John Chambers, won an Oscar for his work.
+However, fans of the first film should know that this was just the start of an action-filled franchise.

 10. Oblivion (2013)